davehobbs/draft-guide-collection-java-openliberty/README.md

 [Container] [INFO] [AUDIT   ] CWWKZ0003I: The application starter-app updated in 1.052 seconds.
 ```

-The resource that you just updated the `StarterResource.java` class in the `src/main/java/dev/appsody/starter` directory.
-Open the file, modify the response from the `getRequest` method:

 Point your browser to `http://localhost:9080/starter/resource` URL to see the new output:

 ```shell
 StarterResource response running in a microservice!
 ```

 **Note:** Modifying the response from the Starter resource endpoint will cause an integration test failure in the test that checks the endpoint response.
-To ensure the test passes, edit the `EndpointTest.java` class in the `src/test/java/it/dev/appsody/starter` directory.
+To ensure that the test passes, edit the `EndpointTest.java` class in the `src/test/java/it/dev/appsody/starter` directory.
 Modify the expected resource string in the `testResourceEndpoint` method to match the response from the `getRequest` method in the `StarterResource.java` class.

 Use `Ctrl+C` to stop the development environment, or run the command `appsody stop` from another terminal.